siyka-au/pyoptris/README.md

 pyoptris.terminate()
 cv2.destroyAllWindows()
 ```
+# Limitations and Issues
+* This library **leaks** memory.
+I haven't gotten so far as to work this part out but it will come soon.
+* Can only talk to one camera at the moment, need to bind to the C++ library rather than the C direct_binding functions.
+* Lots of hacked together programming at this stage, so there is limited error checking, no guarantee of best practices etc.

 # Notes
 This has been tested on Windows 10 with Miniconda 4.7.11, Python 3.7.4 64bit, Build Tools for Visual Studio 2019, and with an Optris PI 450 camera.

 I am very new to working with the Python C API so there are likely lots of issues with the code, I was only coding with this for a short time to test a camera from a supplier.
-I am also new to writing Python extensions, especially using distutils, so this may also be incomplete.
+I am also new to writing Python extensions, especially using setuptools, so this may also be incomplete.

 I welcome any suggestions, pull requests, discussion, etc.